 James Meads, a Procurement Consultant, reiterated this in his podcast interview, as he claims recent high-profile events, such as COVID and blockage of the Suez Canal, “made the average Joe aware of what Procurement is and what we as a profession do.
 Supply chain risk usually comes from the fact that companies don’t really know what they’re spending and where.
 I say this a lot, but every company knows what they sell, while not very many companies truly understand what they buy.”

 Procurement has, over time, become more strategic, rather than remaining purely a tactical function.
 According to Charlotte de Brabandt, Representative of the Institute for Supply Management, we are just getting started with this change.
 “We are currently in a digital shift where we’re taking up new technologies, we are embracing new technologies in Procurement, to help us become a lot more strategic in the future,” she says.

-Adam Brown, Head of Digital Garage at BT Sourced, reminds us that the core of Procurement, as a function, remains finding, attracting and signing-on suppliers, but adds, “Who retains a supplier?
+Adam Brown, Procurement Strategy & Digital Transformation, AP Moller-Maersk Group, reminds us that the core of Procurement, as a function, remains finding, attracting and signing-on suppliers, but adds, “Who retains a supplier?
 Naturally, it should be Procurement as well, as they have already established that relationship, and hopefully the partnership with the supplier.
 Instead of passing them on to different departments, Procurement should manage the end-to-end journey by involving different departments – but by still overseeing the process.
 The supplier’s experience does not end once they have been signed on.
 It’s then that the real work begins, with onboarding, invoicing, dealing with purchase orders, payments, communications, and so on,” he explains.